Seoul attracts thousands of visitors through multicultural festival in iconic squares

 [Photograph by Hoang Phuong Ly]

 "I also want to try Saudi Arabian dishes because I love something exotic," said Shin's girlfriend named Han Yoo-kyung.
 Visitors could try Arabic bread Hummus and Lamb Kabsa, an Arabic-style rice dish made with lamb, at the Saudi Arabian section.
-"I'm really proud of my country and I really want to represent it to other cultures," Ramziah Alhussain, a 15-year-old attending an international school in South Korea, confidently told reporters, adding that all menus were Halal-certified.
+"I'm really proud of my country and I really want to represent it to other cultures," Ramziah Alhussain, a 15-year-old attending an international school in South Korea, confidently told reporters, adding that all dishes were Halal-certified.
 Halal-certified products are considered to be safe and clean under Islamic standards.

 [Photograph by Hoang Phuong Ly]